Banana Pepper fruit

 A lovely high yielding variety perfect for large patio containers or sunny gardens; produces 7" long fruit which develop from light yellow-green to bright red; mild tangy flavor, great for pickling, pizzas, grilling and preserves

-Banana Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
+Banana Pepper is an annual vegetable plant that is typically grown for its edible qualities.
 It produces light green long peppers (which are technically 'berries') with yellow overtones which can be harvested at any point.
 The fruit will often fade to red over time.
 The peppers have a mild taste and a crunchy texture.

 The peppers are most often used in the following ways: